 Once you have that in place you can begin to publish that data back into your Snowflake cloud data warehouse for analysis.

-ALTR's approach pairs the benefits of Snowflake with a solution for data governance and observability that work in parallel — one that’s abstracted, elastic, and has no infrastructure.
+ALTR's approach pairs the benefits of Snowflake with a solution for data governance and observability that works in parallel — one that’s abstracted, elastic, and has no infrastructure.
 By using a last-mile, client-side approach, ALTR provides data governance with very little impact on performance.

-ALTR will optimize Snowflake by:
+ALTR optimizes Snowflake by:

-Whether you are a current Snowflake customer or just evaluating the platform, it's important to understand and mitigate the new risks associated with making the most of valuable data assets.
+Whether you are a current Snowflake customer or just evaluating the platform, it's important to understand and mitigate the new risks associated with making the most of your valuable data assets.